alevchuk/minibank/README.md

 ```
 Minibank needs tor version 0.3.3.6 or above.
 Fortunaly Rasiban 10 already has that.

-Minibank use Tor for LND.
+Minibank uses Tor for LND.
 Yet not for Bitcoin sync traffic because that seems to introduce delays.

 ### Build Bitcoind